m-horsch/m-horsch.github.io/_posts/2023-08-23-SearchSpace.md

 | Enhanced IDS  |   12.6s   |
 | Look-up Table |   0.0001s  |

+It takes some time to build the look-up table, but the evidence shows that once the table is built, solving a 3x3 Toroidal takes almost no time at all.

 This solution method was made possible because the distance from each state to the goal state was known.
-In this case, I calculated it by hand.
-With those distances, it was a simple matter to eliminate redundant transitions, and build a look-up table.

 In practice, there is no known way to calculate exact distances in the Toroidal state space without first exploring the state space.
 In other words, the only way we know of to calculate those distances is by counting transitions within the state space itself.
+WE have to count from every state to the goal state.
 The 2x2 case was easy enough to do by hand.
-For a computer, it would be trivial.
-For 3x3, it would be nearly impossible to do by hand, but easily possible with a modern computer, though it might take a minute or two.
+It would be nearly impossible build a look-up table by hand for 3x3 Toroidals, but easily possible with a modern computer.

 After that, it's *hopeless*.
 Let's revisit the table from the previous posting.